How to monitor MongoDB with OpenTelemetry

 What signals matter?

-• The status of processes and memory utilization: Monitoring MongoDB’s server processes help identify slowness in its activity or health.
+- The status of processes and memory utilization: Monitoring MongoDB’s server processes helps identify slowness in its activity or health.
 Unresponsive processes during command execution are an example of a scenario that needs further analysis.
 The mongodb.collection.count metric helps determine the stability, restart numbers, and backup performance related to the collections in that MongoDB instance.
 The mongodb.data.size gives the value of the storage space consumed by the data in your current MongoDB instance.

 Broken image